claus-e-andersen/clanElectrons/README.md

 ## Binding energies and sub-shell occupation levels
 The atomic data required for the density effect computations can be found in the book by Carlson (1975, see above) starting page 337: Appendix 1
 Atomic binding Energies for each subshell for elements  Z = 1-106.
 ICRU-90 uses the Carlson data.
 The Geant4 implementation in G4DensityEffectCalculator.cc (see above) may have been based on other data.

+## Solver details for the Sternheimer "exact" model
+Two equations need to be solved in the function Sternheimer.delta.exact: one for the scaling parameter mu.st and one for L. A simple root-finding solution has been adapted where we map the functions over a relevant range of parameters and identify the regions where the functions contain both positive and negative values.
+We then find the root by linear regression.

 ## Example 1: Stopping power computation for water and comparison with ICRU-90